-GEOL 4557 Introductory X-Ray Crystallography
+GEOL 4557 Introductory X-Ray Crystallography 2 cr.
 Fall semester.
 Prerequisites: GEOL 2300, MATH 2112, CHEM 1018, and consent of department.
 Introduction to the theory and techniques of X-ray analysis of crystalline materials.
-One hour of lecture and three hours of laboratory.
+One hour of lecture and

 GEOL 4659 Geochemical Thermodynamics